Dmit999/33m-airflow/README.md

 # 33m-airflow
 This is a learning project.
+Launching a machine learning model in airflow.
+Performed by Dmitrii Iachmenev.